 1. Clinical Research: As an institutional member of the Children's Oncology Group we participate in their Phase II and Phase III trials.
 We also participate in National Canadian trials as well as local trials.

 2. Immunity, Immune response and Bone Marrow Transplantation

 3. Cell Signaling and Genetics

-For more information about the ongoing research at BC Children's Hospital, please visit the Children and Family Research Institute website and the Childhood Cancer and Blood Research website.
+For more information about the ongoing research at BC Children's Hospital, please visit the BC Children's Research Institute website and the Childhood Cancer and Blood Research website.

 During the fall of 2011, the Provincial Survivorship Program was created at the BC Cancer Agency to facilitate broad interdisciplinary research in cancer survivorship.
 The SRC’s objective is to lead research in survivorship in an effort to integrate survivorship care as part of the cancer trajectory.